 …so that we may comfort those who are in any affliction with the comfort with which we ourselves are comforted by God.

 As I tread through these new feelings and realities of motherhood, the mothers who have gone before me and experienced this affliction offer me hope.
-I have friends who have gone through this grieving process, and just as they survived the pain, I will too.
+I have friends who have gone through this grieving process.
+And just as they survived the pain, I will too.
 They have described feeling the same emotions I am experiencing.
-They offer comfort as I go through the necessary adjustments to move into ‘empty nesting’.
+These friends offer comfort as I go through the necessary adjustments to move into ‘empty nesting’.
 They are able to empathetically comfort me because they have been comforted in the same way.
 In the future, we will be able to use the experience of our pain to comfort those working through similar feelings.

 Our Pain Teaches Us To Let Go and Trust God